DevExpress-Examples/filemanager-open-pdf-image/README.md

 # The file manager for Web Forms - How to open PDF files and images in a popup window

 This example uses an [ASPxFileManager](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxFileManager) to display folder contents.
-Users can click image and **PDF** files to preview their content in a popup window.
-The preview functionality uses [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework),  [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage), and [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework) controls.
+Users can click image and **PDF** files to preview their content in a pop-up window.
+The preview functionality uses the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl?p=netframework),  [ASPxImage](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxImage), and [ASPxPanel](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPanel?p=netframework) controls.

 ![Sample](./Sample.png)